dadd4/pdsnd_github/README.md

 ### May 23, 2020

 ### Introduction to Python Course Project
-Final project for Udacity Introductio to Python course
+Final project for Udacity Introduction to Python course

 ### Description
 Explore bike share data in Chicago, New York City, and Washington.